HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Investigating Magnite, Inc. (MGNI) for Possible Securities Law Violations, Encourages MGNI Investors and Persons Who May be Able to Assist to Contact its Attorneys Now

 SAN FRANCISCO, Jan.
-7, 2021 /PRNewswire/ -- Hagens Berman notifies investors in Magnite, Inc. (NASDAQ: MGNI) of the firm's investigation into possible securities law violations.
+08, 2021 (GLOBE NEWSWIRE) -- Hagens Berman notifies investors in Magnite, Inc. ( MGNI) of the firm’s investigation into possible securities law violations.
 Magnite investors are encouraged to submit their losses now.
 The firm also encourages persons who may be able to assist the investigation to contact the firm.

-- Warning!
-GuruFocus has detected 5 Warning Signs with NAS:MGNI.
-Click here to check it out.

 Visit: www.hbsslaw.com/investor-fraud/MGNI